joedolson/accessible-twin-cities/readme.txt

 == Installation ==

 1. Download the theme's zip file, extract the contents, and upload them to your wp-content/themes folder.
-2. Login to your WordPress dashboard, click "Appearance > Themes", and activate "Accessible Twin Cities"
+2. Login to your WordPress dashboard, click "Appearance > Themes", and activate "Universal"
 3. Go to Appearance > Customize to customize features of the theme.

 == Changelog ==